Before we start, who is this for?

 The S.A.T.O.R.I.
 Roadmap™: A System You Can Use

-T – Talents into Strengths
+T – Talents into Strengths: Turn potential into performance.

 From Insight to Impact